-Promotion or retention of students, or their required retaking of a course shall be primarily based on the following criteria.
-If there is doubt concerning the promotion or retention of a student or his/her required retaking of a course, a conference between the building principal, the student's teacher(s), counselor, a 504/special education representative (if applicable), and the student's parents shall be held before a final decision is made.
+- a) The building principal or designee;

+- b) The student's teacher(s)

+- c) School counselor

+- d) A 504/special education representative (if applicable); and

+- e) The student's parents.

 The conference shall be held at a time and place that best accommodates those participating in the conference.
 The school shall document participation or non-participation in required conferences.
 If the conference attendees fail to agree concerning the student's placement or receipt of course credit, the final decision shall rest with the principal or the principal's designee.